jeanbaptistemora/fluidattacks-universe2/docs/src/docs/about/security/authorization/access-revocation.md

 When employees go on vacation
 or leave the company,
-it is essential to revoke their access to the systems and information that are accessible to them.
+it is essential to revoke their access to the information and systems that are available to them.
 At `Fluid Attacks`,
 we have a two-step process
 for access revocation:

-1. **Deactivating IAM account:**
+1. **Deactivating the IAM account:**
   By doing this,
   users lose access to all company applications and client data.